Abu-Sesay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that display the result of BREATH to the pover of LOVE
+script that display the result of POWER divided by DIVIDE